 The Rees Jeffreys Road Fund

-The Rees Jeffreys Road Fund provides support for education and research in transport; and helps fund projects that improve the roadside environment for motorists and other road users.
+The Rees Jeffreys Road Fund has, since its inception in 1950, provided provides support for education and research in all forms of transport.
+It helps to fund projects that improve safety, the roadside environment and rest facilities for motorists and other road users.